 Weber-Stephen Products Company

 This is Napoleon's entry into the small grill market for those people who want a full function gas grill, but don't need or want something large.
 This simple, 2-burner grill has Napoleon quality in a mini-size.
 Of course, this isn't the least expensive grill of this type, but it is one of the better ones.
-Perfect for the terrace, small patio, or balcony where gas grills are allowed, the SE325 is a great grill in a little package.
+Perfect for the terrace, small patio, or balcony where gas grills are allowed, the LA200 is a good grill in a little package.

 Want a reliable, easy to use, no flare-up gas grill?
 Need or want a small, 2-burner version?
 This is a small, 330 square inch, infrared gas grill that is among the best of this type of gas grill.
 Built on Saber's infrared technology, this grill gets very hot with a small dose of propane (or natural gas if you pay for the conversion kit).
 More importantly, this is a reliable grill that doesn't flare-up and is very easy to use.